The RMS Carpathia Archival Collection: A Legacy of Ocean Travel & Titanic’s Rescue Ship

 View of the Third Class Ladies Sitting Room.
 GGA Image ID # 141731ea4b

 Of course, a barber’s shop is a part of the tout ensemble.
-The heating and ventilating arrangements of the passenger accommodation are on a specially designed system by which fresh air, the temperature of which can be suited to the weather, is forced through the whole of the living rooms at the rate of 25,000 ft. per minute.
+The heating and ventilating arrangements of the passenger accommodation are on a specially designed system by which fresh air, the temperature of which can be suited to the weather, is forced through the living rooms at the rate of 25,000 ft. per minute.

 View of the Third Class Two-Berthed Room.
 GGA Image ID # 141733378d

-Four-Berthed Third Class Room.
+Four-Berthed Third Class Room on the Carpathia.
+The Syren and Shipping, 6 May 1903.
 GGA Image ID # 14177223e8

 This solicitude of the Cunard Company for the safety of the lives entrusted to them is everywhere apparent.
 Passengers will notice that the Carpathia carries two masthead lights, one on each of the foremasts, but, of course, at different heights.